 It’s important to take regular min breaks and leave your workstation for small durations but it’s also just as important to stretch regularly to stop stiffness and pain settling in.
 Stretch for 1 minute every 30 minutes of sitting and you will feel more energised, focused and less tense.
 Five of my favourite stretches for neck and shoulders, rhomboids (upper back) and pecs (chest) follow.

-Part a.
-Neck and shouldercomfortably with both feet flat on the floor.
+Part A. Sit comfortably with both feet flat on the floor.
 Put your right hand up and over your head, resting on your left ear.
 Keeping your eyes facing forward, gently tilt your head sideways, so your right ear tilts towards the floor.
 When you feel a comfortable stretch in your trapezius, (muscle running from your ear to shoulder), count for five seconds.
 Release and do the same on the other side.

 Part b.
 A variation on Part a, but first turn your head 45 degrees to the left so your chin is near your left shoulder.
 Tilt your head to the right and you will experience stretch in a different part of your trapezius.
 Repeat the process on the other side, moving your head in small increments to the left and then right to stretch the whole range of the trapezius. (refer to image below for reference)

-Part d.
-Overhead arm stretch.
 Link your fingers together and raise your arms straight up over your head, in line with your ears, arms as straight as you can.
-Hold for 5.
+Hold for 5 seconds.

 6. Exercise and Eat Great Food Everyday.